yext/search-headless-react/README.md

 First, run `npm install`, and then `npm install-sample-app` to set up the testing app.

 Then, run `npm start` to kick off the development server.
-Finally, in a separate terminal use either `npm run build` or `npm run watch` to rebuild the react bindings layer.
+Finally, run `npm run watch` (in a separate terminal) to rebuild the react bindings layer whenever source code changes are mode.

-The development server will automatically reload when updates are made to the build output for answers-headless-react.
+The development server will automatically reload when updates are made to the build output folder, or any of the sample-app source code.